GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Report Status

-The table below lists the statuses for the Subaward Reports.
+The table below lists the statuses for the Subaward reports.

 Code | Value     | Description
 -----|-----------------|-----------------